I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wia_lh/nf-wia-lh-iwiaerrorhandler-getstatusdescription.md

 <p>The implementation of <b>IWiaErrorHandler::GetStatusDescription</b> should return S_OK for all the device status codes (<i>hrStatus</i>) that the implementation of <b>IWiaErrorHandler::ReportStatus </b>handles, and WIA_STATUS_NOT_HANDLED for those that <b>IWiaErrorHandler::ReportStatus </b>does not handle.</p>

-<p>In order for an application to call <b>IWiaErrorHandler::GetStatusDescription</b>, the application must call <b>IWiaItem2::GetExtension</b> first to receive an interface pointer to the error handling extension.
-An application must pass "ErrorHandler" as bstrName and IID_IWiaErrorHandler as riidExtensionInterface.
-An application should pass 0 as lFlags to ensure upward compatibility.</p>

-<p>The implementation of <b>IWiaErrorHandler::GetStatusDescription</b> should return S_OK for all the device status codes (<i>hrStatus</i>) that the implementation of <b>IWiaErrorHandler::ReportStatus </b>handles, and WIA_STATUS_NOT_HANDLED for those that <b>IWiaErrorHandler::ReportStatus </b>does not handle.</p>

 ## -requirements
 <table>
 <tr>